dadosdidaticos/local-library/README.md

 # local-library
-This is the project of simple Library with a Data Base usin Express and Node JS.
+This is the project of a simple Library with a Data Base usin Express and Node JS.